 The questionnaire was sent out to all ten cantonal universities and the two federal institutes of technology (hereafter UNI), to all universities of applied sciences (UAS) and to the largest universities of teacher education (UTE) in March 2024.
-Only universities with a minimum size of 1,000 The combination of closed and open questions was of great importance to receive comparable information from universities and at the same time to leave room for specific information from the universities.
-As not all the criteria surveyed had to or could be fulfilled by all universities to the same extent (e.g. due to their performance mandate or size), the option "not applicable" was introduced.
+Only universities with a minimum size of 1,000 students were included to ensure the institutions have enough resources and capacity to be meaningfully assessed regarding sustainability across all dimensions and criteria selected.
+More information about the universities' participation in the study can be found in the appendix.